wp-plugins/text-selection-for-mobile/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress Tap to Search offers your mobile site visitors related search phrases and content at the tap of a text, helping your users with their next action.
+Wordpress Tap to Search offers your mobile site visitors related search phrases and content at the tap of a text.

 == Description ==